Heat wave

 No hay anuncios

-Other inland or pre-coastal areas will also record extreme temperatures for several consecutive days, such as the Tremp basin, Priorat, the Bages plain, and points in the northeast interior.
-However, temperatures will likely not reach the threshold uniformly across the country, as this episode is considered a heat wave in all regions.
+Other areas, especially inland or pre-coastal, will also record extreme temperatures for several consecutive days, such as the Tremp basin, Priorat, the Bages plain, and points in the northeastern interior.
+It should be noted that maximum temperatures will probably not reach the heat wave threshold uniformly across the entire country, but the episode will be felt with greater or lesser intensity everywhere, with extraordinary heat both day and night.

 Cargando